jmorrow1/JSON-for-Processing/README.md

 Utilities to make saving and loading in Processing more convenient.

 # Code Reduction
-To save an array of floating points, xs, in Processing to a JSONObject, json, you would write something like:
+In Processing, to save an array of floating points, xs, to a JSONObject, json, you would write something like:

 ```java
 JSONArray js = new JSONArray();